Skip to main content

 5. The Root Cause Analysis page opens.

-6. Enter the Start and End dates for the Incident Period and, optionally, the Repair Time.
+7. Enter the Start and End dates for the Incident Period and, optionally, add the Repair Time.
+If the work order includes time tracking, that information is auto filled in the Repair Time section.
 For details, see Set the Incident Period and Repair Time.

 Create a Report from Scratchโ€‹